-2.2 Mounting
+2.3 Mounting

-The unit should be fastened to a firm flat horizontal base using the holes supplied in the mounting channels.
+The unit should be fastened to a firm flat horizontal base (outdoors) using the holes supplied in the mounting channels.
 When the unit is being installed on a roof it is recommended that the unit is installed on a substantial structure with vibration isolating pads or mounts.
-If placed on the ground or concrete pad, use rubber pads or mounts to give 20mm min. ground clearance.
+If placed 003-000-303 09/24 on the ground or concrete pad, use rubber pads or mounts to give 20mm min. ground clearance.

 Flexible duct connections are recommended between the supply and return ducts and the unit.

-Unit is shipped with plastic wedges installed under the compressors.
+Unit is shipped with plastic wedges installed under the The unit is shipped with plastic wedges installed under the compressors.
 Ensure these wedges are removed from the compressor feet prior to starting the unit (not required for operation).

-2.3 Economiser/Fresh Air Inlet Option
+2.4 Economiser/Fresh Air Inlet Option

-The Economiserr/Fresh Air Inlet cowl is supplied separately and must be fitted to the unit - usually after the unit is lifted in to place.
+The Economiser/Fresh Air Inlet cowl is supplied separately (with instructions) and must be fitted to the unit - after the unit is lifted in to place.
 Screws and pre-drilled holes are provided.
 Ensure the top of the cowl is tucked under the roof lip of the air conditioner and that all joints are sealed with silicon sealant.
 There must be at least 300mm clearance beneath the cowl once it is fitted in place.